MadUTXO/MadUTXO-Umbrel-App-Store/README.md

-# MadUtxo Community App Store
+# MadUTXO Community App Store

 A community-managed app store for Umbrel.
-Add this repository to your Umbrel to install Nostr VPN and other community-developed apps.
+Add this repository to your Umbrel to install other community-developed apps.

 ## How to Add This App Store to Your Umbrel